 Throughout the rest of that day, I had a series of random thoughts pop into my head.
 What are the hours for the local Social Security Office?
 Should I have my bangs to the side for my driver’s license photo?
 Will leasing an apartment become an easier process?
 Will I still feel slightly nervous anytime I see a police officer?
 And although I have known all along that this is all temporary, that night I went to sleep calmly knowing that a new life awaited me.

 While I am now embarking on a new chapter in my life, I am keenly aware of the many others who still live in constant uncertainty and fear because of our broken immigration policy.
 In January 2013, federal lawmakers and President Obama outlined principles to reform the immigration system that could help millions of people, creating pathways to citizenship for all immigrants, including the DREAMers, and uniting U.S. citizens and lawful permanent residents with their same-sex partners.
 As I continue to patiently—and sometimes not so patiently—wait for these things to occur, I am now navigating the process of figuring out who I am—again.

 For the longest time, I have known myself to be a woman of color, slowly unveiling my undocumented and queer identities.
 I have grown accustomed to how my identities function and intersect on a daily basis.
 But now I have been informed that I am an undocumented queer woman of color WITH a work permit.
 Seriously?
 Undocumented AND with a permit?

-With my work permit in hand, I recently started working at the National Center for Lesbian Rights as a projects assistant, where I’m specifically helping other LGBT immigrants and asylum seekers.
+With my work permit in hand, I recently started working at the National Center for Lesbian Rights as a projects assistant, where I’m specifically helping other LGBTQ immigrants and asylum seekers.

 I never thought I would see the day.
 So, who am I now?
 I guess I will just have to sit back and let those answers come to me as I navigate my way through a whole new world.